michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 19. Now therefore call unto me all the prophets of Baal, all his servants, and all his priests; let none be wanting: for I have a great sacrifice to do to Baal; whosoever shall be wanting, he shall not live.
 But Jehu did it in subtilty, to the intent that he might destroy the worshippers of Baal.

 20. And Jehu said, Proclaim a solemn assembly for Baal.
-And they proclaimed it.Proclaim: Heb.
-Sanctify
+And they proclaimed it.

 21. And Jehu sent through all Israel: and all the worshippers of Baal came, so that there was not a man left that came not.
-And they came into the house of Baal; and the house of Baal was full from one end to another.full…: or, so full that they stood mouth to mouth
+And they came into the house of Baal; and the house of Baal was full from one end to another.

 22. And he said unto him that was over the vestry, Bring forth vestments for all the worshippers of Baal.
 And he brought them forth vestments.